-WASHINGTON, DC – Congressman G. K. Butterfield (NC-01) today issued the following statement after the passage of the American Health Care Act by the House:
+WASHINGTON, DC – Congressman G. K. Butterfield (NC-01) today delivered remarks on the Floor of the U.S.

 In The News

 COFIELD – A railroad renovation project worth in excess of $11 million is being praised for not only for helping Hertford County’s largest industry become more competitive in the marketplace, but for improving the local economy as a whole.

 By Lindell John Kay

 The U.S. Transportation Department has provided final approval of designating U.S. 264 as an interstate between Zebulon and Greenville through southern Nash County.

 U.S. Reps.
 G.K.
 Butterfield and Walter Jones sent a letter to Transportation Secretary Anthony Foxx last week asking that the federal government approve the N.C.
 Department of Transportation’s request to designate portions of U.S. 264 as a future interstate highway.